Glen of Imaal Terrier

 - Eye disease: Progressive retinal atrophy (PRA) (annual testing)

-- Hip dysplasia (malformation of the hip joint causing pain and lameness) breed mean score 11 (parents should be lower)
+- Hip dysplasia: breed mean score 11 (parents should be lower)

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)